 For instance, say that the current holdings of ETHBULL are -$20,000 and + 150 ETH per token, and ETH is trading at $210.
 ETHBULL has a net asset value of (-$20,000 + 150*$210) = $11,500 per token, and an ETH exposure of 150*$210 = $31,500 per token.
 Thus its leverage is 2.74x, and so it needs to buy more ETH in order to return to 3x leverage, and will do so at 00:02:00 UTC.

-Thus, every day each leverage token reinvests profits if it made money.
+Thus, every day each BULL/BEAR/HEDGE token reinvests profits if it made money.
 If it lost money, it sells off some of its position, reducing its leverage back to 3x in order to avoid liquidation risk.

 In addition, any token will rebalance if an intraday move causes its leverage to be 33% higher than its target.
 So if markets move down enough that BULL token is 4x leveraged it will rebalance.
 This corresponds to market moves of roughly 11.15% for BULL tokens, 6.7% for BEAR tokens, and 30% for HEDGE tokens.
 HALF tokens do not have intraday rebalances; since they are 1/2 leveraged they cannot get liquidated.

 This means that leveraged tokens can give up to 3x leverage without much risk of liquidation.
 It would require a 33% market move to liquidate a 3x leveraged token, but the token will generally rebalance within a 6-12% market move, reducing its risk and returning to 3x leveraged.